 My son, my students, and I have been having a little too much fun with slime for years and years now!
 It’s incredibly engaging sensory play for the kiddos, along with being an interesting science activity.
 While we’ve made so many different kinds of slime, this gold slime recipe is definitely one of our favorites!

 The Inspiration Behind the Slime

 This particular slime idea started with a slime-themed chat I had with Asia of Fun at Home with Kids.
-I’ve made slime with Engineer and my students many time in the past.
-So when Asia told me about her Facebook “Slime Week”, my wheels started churning.
+I’ve made slime with Engineer and my students many times in the past.
+So when Asia told me about a “Slime Week” challenge, my wheels started churning.

 The kiddo and I worked together to create an awesome Lego Star Wars slime experience.
 One part of it involved this oh-so-easy gold slime recipe I’m sharing today.
 Years later, it’s still one of our favorite, go-to slime recipes to make.